ids-and-speech-development/ids-and-speech-development.github.io/README.md

 # ids-and-speech-development.github.io
-Public-facing website for the IDS and speech development project
+Public-facing web site for the IDS and speech development project